Repair a Stuck Decorative Paper Punch

 - Keeping punches clean, brushing out any paper residue and treating the cut surfaces with products like "Cutter Glide" will help as well.

-Things to Try if Your Paper Punch Is Completely Stuck
+Things to Try if Your Punch Is Completely Stuck

 - Put the punch in the freezer.
 The metal of some punches will contract enough when it cools to allow the punch free itself so you can clear whatever is stuck.
 This works best for punches with fairly simple outlines.
 It may not work for complex punches.
 Leave the punch in the freezer for several hours to see if it can be unstuck this way.

 - Use a penetrating oil.
 Penetrating oils, like WD-40, can clear waxy or sticky buildup which may be preventing a punch from returning to its regular position.
 Spray a little on the surface of your punch to allow it to penetrate through the cutting surfaces.
 Let the punch sit for an hour or so on it's back so the oil penetrates through the metal layers.
 Try to work the punch again to free it.
 Clean off any excess oil, and punch through plain printer paper several times to make sure your punch is free of oil traces which might ruin your paper project.

 - Take the punch apart.
 This is the last-resort option, but with care, you can rehabilitate a damaged punch.
 See the steps which follow for how to take the punch apart, correct any problems and reassemble the punch.

 How to Remove the Punch's Cover